-The Philadelphia Phillies activated the second baseman from the 15-day disabled list, in time for Wednesday's game against the Pittsburgh Pirates.
+Philadelphia, PA – The Philadelphia Phillies activated second baseman Chase Utley from the 15-day disabled list Friday.

-To make room for Utley on the roster, the Phillies optioned infielder Michael Martinez to Lehigh Valley.
-Martinez was hitting .133 in 16 games with the Phillies.
+To make room for Utley, the Phillies optioned infielder Michael Martinez to Triple-A Lehigh Valley.
+Martinez has played in six games for Philadelphia this year.